Sergio García: PGA Tour

-2008: Victory at the Players Championship and near-miss at the PGA Championship

 On 11 May 2008, García won The Players Championship on the PGA Tour in a sudden-death playoff against Paul Goydos.
 The playoff began at the par-3 17th, where Goydos hit a pitching wedge that ballooned and fell inches short of the island green and into the water, while García played a sand wedge to within four feet (1.3 m) of the hole.
 Goydos made double bogey while García made par for the win.

 At the 2008 PGA Championship, played over the South Course of Oakland Hills Country Club near Detroit, García narrowly missed out on winning his first professional major championship yet again.
 Like at the 2007 Open Championship, Pádraig Harrington was able to erase a García lead on the back nine to take the title.
 García finished two strokes back for his second runner-up finish at the PGA Championship.
 His most serious mistake during the final round was misjudging his second shot on the 16th, playing into a strong wind, which found the water in front of the par-4 hole's green, costing him sole ownership of the lead.
 Regarding another near-miss in a major championship, García stated, "I felt like I responded well, and he was obviously very good on the back nine, and things just happened his way."

 On 26 October 2008, he won his first European Tour title in over three years, at the first playing of the Castelló Masters Costa Azahar at his home course, the Club de Campo del Mediterráneo in Castellón, Spain.
 With this win, he rose to a career high of third in the Official World Golf Rankings.
 He dedicated the victory to compatriot Seve Ballesteros, who was recovering from multiple operations from the brain tumor that would ultimately claim Ballesteros' life.
 He won the 2008 HSBC Champions, the opening event on the 2009 European Tour season on 9 November 2008 in a playoff over Oliver Wilson.
 This win notched him up to a career high second in the Official World Golf Rankings, replacing Phil Mickelson in that spot, who had coincidentally won the HSBC Champions in 2007.
 García earned more money than any other golfer in 2008, earning $6,979,959 in 26 events.